Digital Forensics - Here's What Lawyers Need To Know

 • GPS systems.

 Network-connected devices are growing in numbers, and IDC predicts that by 2025, there will be 41.6 billion IoT devices in the world.
 At that time, the entire IoT will produce 79.4 zettabytes of data.
 For reference, a single zettabyte is equivalent to 1 billion terabytes.
-Digital forensics and eDiscovery is likely going to become much more complicated and intensive over the next few years.
+Digital forensics and eDiscovery are likely going to become much more complicated and intensive over the next few years.

 In many ways, digital forensics parallels typical eDiscovery processes.
 As outlined by the International Organization for Standardization, there are four primary steps to follow in digital forensics: